APIYOJENNIFER/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. Print the lowercase alphabet in reverse, followed by a new line
 8. Print all the numbers of base 16 in lowercase, followed by a new line
 9. Print all possible combinations of single-digit numbers
+10. Print all possible different combinations of two digits